pete6184/KickStart_My_Chart/README.md

 # KickStarter_Analysis

+## Requirements
+The only program this challenge required was Microsoft Excel.
+I have used Excel frequently in my life and didn't have many challenges with this assignment.
+I did need a little refresher on pivot tables and some of the functions (mainly COUNTIF), conditional formatting, and pivot tables.
+Since I have worked with all of these elements in the past they came back to my pretty quickly.

 ## Background

 Over $2 billion has been raised using the massively successful crowdfunding service, Kickstarter, but not every project has found success.
 Of the more than 300,000 projects launched on Kickstarter, only a third have made it through the funding process with a positive outcome.